egemose/DroneVideoMeasure/README.md

 * DJI

-Currently only flight logs from DJI drones are suppored.
+Currently only flight logs from DJI drones are supported.
 If you what support for other drones please create a issue with a flight log attached.

 ## Author